QualiSystemsLab/Cloudshell-Course-Launcher/README.md

 7. Sandbox Global Inputs (Optional)
     - Global inputs to be forwarded to all children sandboxes.
     - Input is a semicolon separated key pair chain (key1, val1;key2,val2;key3,val3)
     - no constraints on inputs
-"# Cloudshell-Course-Launcher"